KIPAC/StatisticalMethods/README.md

 * [Adam Mantz](https://github.com/KIPAC/StatisticalMethods/issues/new?body=@abmantz)

-All materials Copyright 2015, 2017, 2019, 2021 Adam Mantz and Phil Marshall, and distributed for copying and extension under the GPLv2 License, unless otherwise noted.
+All materials Copyright 2015, 2017, 2019, 2021 Adam Mantz, Phil Marshall
+and Claire Hébert, and distributed for copying and extension under the GPLv2 License, unless otherwise noted.
 If you have any feedback for us, please write us an issue.